I love this gluten free Pasta alla Norma recipe because it feels good to eat it! And unlike some pastas, you can’t tell this one is gluten free!

 One dish that Christopher occasionally gets when we go out for dinner is Pasta alla Norma!!
 So, I decided to blog about my version of this delicious recipe using the pastas Tresomega sent me.

-On to the Gluten Free Pasta alla Norma Recipe
+How to make Gluten Free Pasta alla Norma

 Tresomega Nutrition sent me four types of pasta: fusilli, penne, elbows and spaghetti.